scirocco21/scirocco21.github.io/_posts/2018-10-09-optimal_looting_with_procedural_ruby_or_the_fractional_knapsack_problem.markdown

 So far, this all seems good and we can test the simple solution to see whether it returns correct results. `get_optimal_value(20, [10,20,30], [60,100,40])`, for example, should return `110`, and this is indeed what we find.

 However, on reflection, the simple solution is not very efficient.
-For a total of three items, we would, in the worst case, have to perform three times three operations to fill our bag (three times to run the whole packing function, and three times for each of those iterations to get the best item in terms of value/weight ration).
+For a total of three items, we would, in the worst case, have to perform three times three operations to fill our bag (three times to run the whole packing function, and three times for each of those iterations to get the best item in terms of value/weight ratio).
 How could we improve upon the simple solution?

 One idea might be to transform the input data into a more usable format that allows for easier and more efficient sorting.
 Instead of having two separate arrays, we could combine them into a dictionary, like so: